koculu/ZoneTree/docs/tuning/large-values.md

 ## Disk Segment Max Item Count

-`DiskSegmentMaxItemCount` controls when the active disk segment is sealed and moved to bottom segments.
+`DiskSegmentMaxItemCount` controls when `DiskSegment` is moved to bottom segments.

 The default is `20_000_000` records.
-For large values, that may represent a very large active disk segment.
+For large values, that may represent a very large disk segment.

 Use a lower value when you want smaller operational boundaries: